Garlic-Team/website/guide/getting-started/README.md

 	],
 	// Set the prefix for message commands
 	messagePrefix: '!',
-	// Set the guildId where you will be developing your bot.
+	// Set the guild where you will be developing your bot.
 This is usefull cause guild slash commands update instantly.
 	devGuildId: process.env.DEV_SERVER,
 	// Set the global cooldown for your bot
 	cooldown: '30s',